SquareSR/Testing-Red-Classic/README.md

 Enter Misty's Gym and avoid the swimmer

-> Misty is the single trainer most likely to end your run, potion to full hp and save before fighting her

 JR. TRAINER-F
 - Goldeen: Thrash x2

+**Before Misty Menu**
-Before Misty open the menu and Potion to full health
+-  Potion to full if needed
 - **Save the game**

-> If Nido faints, soft reset using A + B + Start + Select.
+Thrash goes 3-4 turns, after which you are confused.

-> If ever confused from Thrash on Starmie, switch out to Squirtle (Potion Nido, if needed, and then spam Tail whip).
+- If ever confused on Starmie, then
+	- Switch out to Squirtle
+	- Potion x1-2 on Nido
+	- Spam Tail whip until Squirtle faints

 > Starmie tends to be faster than you unless you outspeed with 13-15 or speedtie with 11-12 spd dv.
+> Note: Misty may use an X-Defend on Starmie on any turn (~25% chance)

 Misty
 - Staryu: Thrash x1
-- Starmie: Thrash x2-3
+- Starmie: Thrash x2-3+

-> Starmie damage rolls depend on your Special DV, but a wide range is shown for simplicity
+> Starmie damage rolls (simplified)
 > BB  →  35-48 damage; critical BB does up to 84 damage
 > WG  →  22-30 damage; critical WG does up to 54.